harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators-ko.md

     List.map (Result.withDefault 0) <| List.map (String.toInt) <| List.map (String.left 1) <| List.map toString <| list
 ```

-As you can see, `<|` lets us express the flow from right to left.
-If you are used to mathematical
+As you can see, `<|` lets us visually express the flow from right to left.
+If you are used to
-notations, which flow from right to left, you'll feel at home.
-Or maybe if your native language is
+mathematical notations, which flow from right to left, you'll feel at home.
+Or maybe if your native
-written right-to-left.
+language is written right-to-left.
 Personally I find that the right-to-left flow conflicts with the
-overall top-left-to-bottom-right flow, so I rarely use this operator.
-But I do find it useful in
+overall top-left-to-bottom-right flow that I'm used to, so I rarely use this operator.
+Still, I do
-some cases.
-For example, I like it when the last argument of a function spans over multiple lines
+find it useful in certain cases.
+For example, I like it when the last argument of a function is
-like this:
+a function spans over multiple lines like this:

 ```elm
 -- with <|